- 1 1. Regular Bacon

 Perhaps, you are looking to enjoy an oldie but good version of pork bacon.
 Also known as Zigeunerspeck, you will be able to find Gypsy Baco in German or Hungarian delis or meat markets.
 It’s precooked with raw garlic and paprika, and then smoked giving it a rich flavor and delicate yet intense taste.
 It’s the perfect over open fire or on the grill to really bring out its earthy character and smoky flavor.

 This bacon can be seasoned with delicious spices and can be enjoyed as it is sliced into pieces.
-Ass said can cook the gypsy bacon on a stick.
+And then you can cook the gypsy bacon on a stick, the way it is meant to be made.
 Gypsy bacon is known for its earthy taste; hence, the reason why you can easily enjoy eating this type of bacon on a stick in a campfire.
 Gypsy bacon, can be served on slices of rye bread, with some red onions and beans, giving it a great taste and making a delicious sandwich.

 Remember, it’s not just about the different types of bacon that you can enjoy but it is also how you can enjoy those different types of bacon.
 Gypsy bacon stands out in its own as the bacon that has that earthiest type.
 The next time you are out in a campfire and you have the taste for bacon, remember to try out the gypsy bacon to satisfy your curiosity.

 Bacon has that reputation of only being dedicated to meat-eaters, on the account that that bacon is pork and pork is meat in itself.
 Luckily, there are alternatives that you can use in order to make sure that you are getting that great bacon taste without having to worry about it.
 Tempeh is a vegan substitute that you can use in order to make tasty substitutes for what you are after.